pawatsethaput/OpenBank/REST-API-V1.2.1.md

         "date": "date of posting the image",
         "user": {
-            "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "OBP UUID of the user posting the image", "display_name": "display name of user"
+            "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "ID (given by the user's provider) of the user making the comment", "display_name": "display name of user"
         }
     }